 - Slow Production: dropping four or less collections per year, or at the very least, making an attempt to reduce the amount of clothing they produce.

 Watches are a complex accessory to make.
 They require expert craftsmanship and precision for the timepiece element, as well as complementary design and materials to ensure they are equally beautiful and comfortable to wear.
-Adding sustainability into the mix can be more difficult for watchmaking than for your average garment, simply because there’s more processes and materials involved, and these have functional applications too.
+Adding sustainability into the mix can be more difficult for watchmaking than for your average garment.
+This is because there are more processes and materials involved, and these have functional applications too.
 However, there are so many brands achieving sustainability within the watch industry, from high street through to high end!

 To get you acquainted with a few of my favourite sustainable watch brands, I wanted to share the ones I personally own!
-Watches are such a versatile accessory, and I love wearing mine whenever cycling or heading out for the day.
+Watches are such a versatile accessory, and I love wearing mine whenever I’m heading out for the day, both for their style and functionality.

-Meet the newest member of my watch collection: the Solios Solar White Watch!
+One of the coolest watches in my collection is the Solios Solar Watch.
 This watch is beautiful, with a clean design, sleek profile, and interchangeable straps.
-Here, I’m wearing the 36mm face with silver mesh strap, and above is the same face with interchangeable eco vegan leather strap in brown.
+Here, I’m wearing the 36mm white face with silver mesh strap, and above is the same watch with interchangeable eco vegan leather strap in brown.

 This watch was kindly gifted to me so I could discover the beauty and innovation behind all of Solios watches: their solar powered technology.
 I was surprised to learn that all of Solios’ watches come with a small solar power board that replaces more traditional batteries.
 The average watch battery lasts 2 years, whereas a Solios watch will be powered for life, saving an average of 20 batteries per wearer.
 If all watchmakers followed in Solios’ footsteps, they would eliminate the need for 300 million batteries!

-eBay: Shop vintage luxury watches with confidence with eBay’s new Authenticity Guarantee.
+eBay: Shop vintage luxury watches with eBay’s new Authenticity Guarantee.
+Find out more →

 Farfetch*: Pre-owned watches and fine watches with hundreds of unique styles to choose from.